What Began As A Dream...

 Damian Frank, Konstantin's Father

 Konstantin’s father, Damian, was a successful civil engineer and regional manager of the Ukrainian railroad.
 The Frank family had large landholdings which allowed Damian to rent the land to farmers in return for half the crop.
-On the remaining land, he employeed help to care for his prized livestock and raise crops, including grapes for making wine.
+On the remaining land, he employed help to care for his prized livestock and raise crops, including grapes for making wine.
 That is when he met Konstantin’s mother, Stanislava Petroskawa.

 Late 1800's